-1 Preliminary survey, etc.
+- 1. Preliminary survey, etc. - (1) When an employer performs operations under designated doses, the employer shall investigate the average air dose rate ( $\mu Sv/h$ ) in the workplace before the start of said operations and every two weeks thereafter as long as said operations are performed in the same workplace, and record the results. - However, when the measurement results of the average air dose rate are constantly below 2.5 $\mu$ Sv/h, the employer shall not need to measure the average air dose rate thereafter.

-- (1) When an employer performs operations under designated doses, the employer shall investigate the average air dose rate $(\mu Sv/h)$ in the workplace before the start of said operations and every two weeks thereafter as long as said operations are performed in the same workplace, and record the results. - However, when the measurement results of the average air dose rate are constantly below $2.5\mu Sv/h$ , the employer shall not need to measure the average air dose rate thereafter. - (2) The method for measuring and evaluating the average air dose rate shall conform to Attachment 2.
-A prior evaluation is performed to determine whether the average air dose rate exceeds $2.5\mu Sv/h$ to require radiation exposure dose control.
-Therefore, if the employer determines that the average air dose rate is higher than $2.5\mu Sv/h$ in the workplace in consideration of the results of the airborne monitoring survey, etc. published by the Nuclear Regulation Authority, the results of the airborne monitoring survey, etc. in an individual workplace may be used in place of measurement of the average air dose rate.
-In addition, it is not intended that the measurement is required even if the average air dose rate in the workplace is far below $2.5\mu Sv/h$ and it can be clearly determined that the work does not fall under works under designated doses. - (3) An employer engaging in a business under designated doses shall clearly present the date on which the survey referred to in (1) or (2) was completed, the method of the survey, and a summary of the results to workers engaging in operations under designated doses by issuing a document showing said items.
+- (2) The method for measuring and evaluating the average air dose rate shall conform to Attachment 2.
+A prior evaluation is performed to determine whether the average air dose rate exceeds 2.5 μSv/h to require radiation exposure dose control.
+Therefore, if the employer determines that the average air dose rate is higher than 2.5 μSv/h in the workplace in consideration of the results of the airborne monitoring survey, etc. published by the Nuclear Regulation Authority, the results of the airborne monitoring survey, etc. in an individual workplace may be used in place of measurement of the average air dose rate.
+In addition, it is not intended that the measurement is required even if the average air dose rate in the workplace is far below 2.5 μSv/h and it can be clearly determined that the work does not fall under work under designated doses. - (3) An employer engaging in a business under designated doses shall clearly present the date on which the survey referred to in (1) or (2) was completed, the method of the survey, and a summary of the results to workers engaging in operations under designated doses (when a portion of work under a designated dose rate is contracted out to a contractor, the workers engaging in operations under designated doses and the contractor) by issuing a document showing said items.

-2 Medical examinations, etc. by physicians
+2. Medical examinations, etc. by physicians

-- (1) An employer engaging in a business under designated doses shall direct workers who fall into any of the situations of the following items to immediately consult a doctor or receive medical treatment: - (a) when workers are exposed to an effective dose in excess of the radiation exposure dose limit; - (b) when workers accidently inhale or ingest accident-derived radioactive materials; - (c) when contamination of workers cannot be reduced to or below 40Bq/cm by body washing, etc. after they were contaminated by accident-derived radioactive materials; or - (d) when wounds are contaminated by accident-derived radioactive materials. - (2) The situation of (1) (b) shall be limited to cases in which a certain degree of internal exposure is expected; for example, when a worker was buried in a large volume of earth and sand, etc. in an accident and the result of a nasal smear test exceeded the criterion, or when a worker ingested a large volume of earth and sand or contaminated water.
+- (1) An employer engaging in a business under designated doses shall direct workers who fall into any of the situations of the following items to immediately consult a doctor or receive medical treatment: - (a) when workers are exposed to an effective dose in excess of the radiation exposure dose limit; - (b) when workers accidently inhale or ingest accident-derived radioactive materials; - (c) when contamination of workers cannot be reduced to or below 40 Bq/cm2 by body washing, etc. after they were contaminated by accident-derived radioactive materials; or (d) when wounds are contaminated by accident-derived radioactive materials. - (2) The situation of (1) (b) shall be limited to cases in which a certain degree of internal exposure is expected; for example, when a worker was buried in a large volume of earth and sand, etc. in an accident and the result of a nasal smear test exceeded the criterion, or when a worker ingested a large volume of earth and sand or contaminated water - (3) In the case where an employer engaging in a business under designated doses contracts a portion of operations under designated doses to a contractor, when workers engaged in operations under designated doses fall under any of (a) to (d) in (1), the employer shall direct the contractor to inform the workers that they need to be immediately examined or treated by a doctor.